nishantshakya/EuBI-Bridge/docs/index.md

 # EuBI-Bridge

-EuBI-Bridge is a tool for distributed conversion of microscopic image collections into the OME-Zarr format.
+EuBI-Bridge is a tool for distributed conversion of microscopic image collections to the OME-Zarr format (**v0.4 or v0.5**).
 It can run on the command line or as part of a Python script.

 A key feature of EuBI-Bridge is **aggregative conversion**, which concatenates multiple images along specified dimensions—particularly